Interpretation and Definitions

 The words of which the initial letter is capitalized have meanings defined under the following conditions.

-The following definitions shall have the same meaning regardless of whether they appear in singular or in the plural.
+The following definitions shall have the same meaning regardless of whether they appear in the singular or in the plural.

 - You mean the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.
 Under GDPR (General Data Protection Regulation), You can be referred to as the Data Subject or as the User as you are the individual using the Service.

 - Company (referred to as either “the Company”, “We”, “Us” or “Our” in this Agreement) refers to Jaxcom Inc., 3437 D Street Ste 209, Philadelphia, PA 19134.
 For the purpose of the GDPR, the Company is the Data Controller.

 - Affiliate means an entity that controls, is controlled by, or is under common control with a party, where “control” means ownership of 50% or more of the shares, equity interest, or other securities entitled to vote for the election of directors or other managing authority.